cloudflare/cloudflare-docs/content/cloudflare-one/insights/dex/tests/traceroute.md

 # Run a traceroute test

 A traceroute test measures the network path of an IP packet from an end-user device to a server.
 You can use the [test results](/cloudflare-one/insights/dex/tests/view-results/#traceroute) to troubleshoot network issues.
-For example, increased latency for a subset of users may indicate a problem with a specific Internet service provider.
+For example, increased latency may indicate a problem with connectivity along the network path.

 ## Create a test